 We visited the Gran Café on the way back from San Giovanni Rotondo.
 Foggia was one of the stops on the way to Rome and we had thought it looked really nice on the way in, so decided to have a little wander on the way back.
 We stumbled across the Gran Café and walked in.
 The cafe was amazing.
 It was very busy, with two men behind the counter, but they still made sure that we were comfortable.
 They helped me find a power socket and made sure that the WIFI connection was fast.

 I ordered a Caffe Shakerato here, which was one of my favourite drinks from the whole journey, and definitely something I would recommend to anyone who plans on visiting Foggia.
-Foggia is conveniently located to act as a pitstop for anyone travelling through Italy.
+Foggia is conveniently located to act as a pitstop for anyone traveling through Italy.

 Corso Giuseppe Garibaldi, 11, 71121 Foggia.